javipalanca/simfleet/docs/develop.rst

 In order to fully understand how SPADE works, it is necessary to know how the agents are made up and how they communicate.
 In the following sections we will summarize the SPADE agent model and its communication API.

-Agent Model: Behaviors
+Agent Model: Behaviours
 ~~~~~~~~~~~~~~~~~~~~~~
 SPADE agents are threaded-based objects that can be run concurrently and that are connected to a SPADE platform, which
 internally runs an XMPP server.
 Each agent must provide an ID and password in order to be allowed to connect to the platform.
 The agent ID is called JID and has the form of an email: a user name string plus a "`@`" character plus the IP address
 of the SPADE server to connect to (e.g. `my_agent@127.0.0.1`).

-The internal components of the SPADE agents that provide their intelligence are the **Behaviors**.
-A behavior is a task
+The internal components of the SPADE agents that provide their intelligence are the **Behaviours**.
+A behaviour is a task
 that an agent can run using some pre-defined repeating pattern.
-For example, the most basic behavior type (pattern) is the so-called
+For example, the most basic behaviour type (pattern) is the so-called
-cyclic behavior, which repeatedly executes the same method over and over again, indefinitely.
+cyclic behaviour, which repeatedly executes the same method over and over again, indefinitely.
 This is the way to develop
-typical behaviors that wait for a perception, reason about it and finally execute an action, and then wait for the next
+typical behaviours that wait for a perception, reason about it and finally execute an action, and then wait for the next
 perception.

-The following example is a sample of an agent with a cyclic behavior (``spade.behaviour.CyclicBehaviour`` type) that waits for
+The following example is a sample of an agent with a cyclic behaviour (``spade.behaviour.CyclicBehaviour`` type) that waits for
 a perception from the keyboard input, reasons on it and executes an action, and continues to do so indefinitely until
-the user presses Ctrl+C. In order to build a behavior, you need to inherit from the type of behavior you want
+the user presses Ctrl+C. In order to build a behaviour, you need to inherit from the type of behaviour you want
 (in the case of this example, the cyclic behaviour is implemented in the class ``spade.behaviour.CyclicBehaviour``)
-and overload the coroutine ``run`` where the body of the behavior is implemented.
+and overload the coroutine ``run`` where the body of the behaviour is implemented.
 If needed, you can also overload
-the ``on_start`` and ``on_end`` coroutines in order to execute actions on the initialization or shutdown of a behavior,
+the ``on_start`` and ``on_end`` coroutines in order to execute actions on the initialization or shutdown of a behaviour,
 respectively.

 .. code-block:: python